bexis13/react-native-expo-workshop-2/README.md

 On _PhotoHeader.js_ component we have a _goToMap_ function that passes location info as params to our _MapScreen.js_ component.
 There we will have to get that params and pass them to the _Map.js_ component to render a marker pointing that location on a map.

 #### 7) Create platform-specific header on _ProfileCard_

 On _ProfileCard.js_ component set different LinearGradient colors depending on which OS is the user using _(e.a. set red color on iOS and blue on Android)_, and show a Text message with that OS.

+#### 8) Publish your app and share it with your friends!

+Upload your app using `exp publish` command, then share your app link with your friends.